Willmo3/NetLib/readme.md

 #### Recieved Messages Sent:
 In all our networks, messages that are received should have been sent by some recognized client.

-#### All Messages Eventually Recieved:
+#### All Messages Eventually Received:
 Even in an asynchronous network, where messages may take an arbitrary *finite* amount of time to be delivered, messages still must be delivered.

 Therefore, it is a property of our network channel that at some point, every single message sent is delivered.

+Note that in a synchronous network, this requirement is supplanted by the more restrictive "messages received in time"

-#### Messages Recieved in Time
+#### Messages Received in Time

 ##### In the Synchronous Context:
 A synchronous network is one where there exists some time bound $\Delta$ such that for any message sent at time *x*, that message is delivered by time *x* + $\Delta$.